Last Updated on by

 101. Live away from the central locations of Dubai: While it is glamorous to live in the centre of the city, it is usually quite expensive.
 Not only the rents, but day to day living costs are higher when compared to other locations.
 I live 10 minutes away from the Dubai Downtown.
 But my rents are lesser by 70% than in the Downtown area.

-So there you are.
-101 ways to save money in Dubai.
 This is not all!
 I will be adding to this list whenever I come across any tips and tricks that can save money.

 Tips from some of my close friends on how they save money in Dubai: